Bernard Gordon (soldier): Sale of his medal

 Gordon's Victoria Cross was sold at auction in Sydney on 28 November 2006 for A$478,000.
 The medal was sold by one of Gordon's daughters, who needed money to keep the family farm in operation.
 The VC was purchased by an agent of media tycoon Kerry Stokes, the same man who paid a world record price of A$1 million in July 2006 for the VC awarded to Alfred Shout, A$180,000 for the George Cross of Lieutenant Commander George Gosse, and in conjunction with the South Australian Government, the VC of Major Peter Badcoe.
 All four medals are on display at the Australian War Memorial in Canberra.

+Legacy

+A successor unit to his 41st Battalion AIF, the 41st Battalion, Royal New South Wales Regiment, continues to honour the memory of Lance Corporal Gordon VC MM.
+An annual Mess Dinner is held in his honour during August on the anniversary of his heroic actions.
+On the 7th of September, 2024, a new barracks facility was opened in Chinderah, New South Wales and was named as the Gordon VC Multi User Depot, for the use by the 41st Battalion.